kundajelab/higlass-dynseq/README.md

   // Set to true if the sequence has more than A, T, C, G, N "nonStandardSequence": false,
   "fontFamily": "Arial",
-  // Colors for each character
+  // Colors for each character (must be uppercase) "fontColors": {
-  "fontColors": {
     "A": "#89c738",
     "T": "#9238c7",